Aviation SMS Success Dependent on Safety Culture

 From the chart on the right, we can see that when safety reporting started at this company, everyone reported their safety issues as "anonymous" users.
 This is shown by the predominance of yellow on the left side of the chart.
 In short, there was no trust between management and employees, which is common in certain cultures.

-But as time passes, we see that management had been breaking down barriers and within three years, there were very few anonymously reported safety issues.
+But as time passes, we see that management has been breaking down barriers and within three years, there were very few anonymously reported safety issues.
 There were more "confidential" and "regularly reported" safety issues as the years passed.

 This trending chart demonstrates how management has slowly been improving the trustful relationship between employees and the safety department.
 We cannot say that management has completely earned employees' trust from this sample trending chart because there is still a significant percentage of safety issues that were meant for "safety team view only," which is represented by the green shading that increases as we move toward the right of the chart.